AppalNet User Guides

 The Financial Aid Office will be notified when you drop courses and are no longer enrolled in any other courses.
 Based on the Return of Title IV funds calculation, you may be required to repay all or a portion of the financial aid you received.

-Dropping Hours During Drop/Add
+Dropping Hours Before or During the Drop/Add Period:

-Dropping Hours After Drop/Add
+Dropping Hours After the Drop/Add Period:

 Students who never attended any of their classes and did not complete any coursework are required to repay 100% of the financial aid received for the semester or summer term.